-The Aruban economy continued its recovery from the effects of the COVID-19 pandemic in 2021.
+In 2022, the Aruban economy continued its recovery from the effects of the COVID-19 pandemic.
 Aruba Bank has also seen a further improvement in performance of its business and personal banking customers, in line with the recovery of community activity as a whole.

-The bank continued initiatives primarily directed at investing in innovation and enhancing customer experience, in 2021.
-The bank was able to maintain its leadership position, while still providing aid there where necessary to keep the economy going without taking unnecessary risks.
+The bank continued with its initiatives primarily directed at investing in innovation and enhancing customer experience.
+The bank was able to grow its market leadership position, while still providing aid there where needed to keep the economy going without taking unnecessary risks.